vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 	</div>
 </div>

 The model performs significantly better on this day, finding several great images of people, groups, and objects of interest on a day with nearly one hundred images.
 Of the bottom performing images, I personally find several of them nice, but we do know from previous investigation that landscapes tend to perform poorly.
-The fifth worst image likely should have been ranked higher, as it is of bees, a somewhat unusual subject.
+The fifth worst image likely should have been ranked higher, as it is of a somewhat unusual subject, bees!

 <img src="/images/fulls/social-interest/evaluation/image_rank_day_3.png" class="chart image" />